harishj123/RISC-V_Soc_Tape_out_week_2/Week_2/task_2.md

 This task demonstrates a successful pre-synthesis simulation of the VSDBabySoC.
 Key signals are behaving correctly, and the waveform confirms that the design is functionally active and stable.

 ---

-Let me know if you’d like this saved as a `.md` file!